Home Amps & DACS

 In reality, choosing an Amp/DAC comes down to 3 basic considerations:

-A lower number (close to zero) ensures the Amp delivers the same load across various headphone impedances.
-In simpler terms, it means that the Amp is going to sound almost completely clean and neutral – no coloration, exactly as the artist intended.
+A lower number (closer to zero) ensures the Amp delivers the same load across various headphone impedances.
+In simpler terms, it means that the Amp is going render music clean and neutral – no coloration, exactly as the artist intended.
 You’ll hear each track as it was recorded, good or bad.

 This is invaluable in a good setup.
 People will go back and forth on which provides a better listening experience, but that comes down to personal preference and/or your mood more than anything.
-For instance, sometimes I’m in the mood for a warmer type of sound.
-For that, I reach for the iFi hip-dac.
-If I’m feeling more neutral, something like a JDS ATOM, FiiO A3, NX4, etc. You get the idea.
+99% of the time I’m reaching for a neutral output seen in products like the JDS ATOM.

-This is important because you’ll obviously want to ensure you purchase something that provides enough power for your headphones.
-There’s nothing worse than buying a bunch of stuff and then finding out you’re getting a weak, low volume signal.
-Most newcomers need help in this regard because they don’t yet know how much power their new headphone needs.
+This is important because you’ll want to ensure your purchase provides enough power for your headphones.
+There’s nothing worse than buying a bunch of stuff and then finding out you’re getting a weak, low-volume signal.
+Most newcomers need help in this regard because they don’t yet know how much power their new headphones need.

 For an in-depth, detailed explanation: How to Choose a Headphone Amp [Definitive Guide]